Characterization of saturated graphs related to pairs of disjoint matchings: Introduction

-In Section 4, we establish the basic theory of the maximally intersecting matchings studied in this paper and the alternating paths that they form.
-Our main results, \cref{theorem:skelehask} and \cref{theorem:khasskele}, are proved in Section 5 using the techniques from Sections 3 and 4.
-We conclude in Section 6 with a discussion of those graphs that are not covered by these matchings.
+\cref{sec:prelims} provides the preliminaries and sets up notation.
+PEC decompositions are discussed in \cref{sec:pec}.
+In \cref{sec:tools}, we establish the basic theory of the maximally intersecting matchings studied in this paper and the alternating paths that they form.
+Our main results, \cref{theorem:skelehask} and \cref{theorem:khasskele}, are proved in \cref{sec:ratio<1} using the techniques from the previous sections.
+We conclude in \cref{sec:extra-edges} with a discussion of those graphs that are not covered by these matchings.

-\subsection{Acknowledgements}

-This work is part of the research project ``Pairs of disjoint matchings'' within \href{https://math.illinois.edu/research/igl}{Illinois Geometry Lab} in Spring 2019 -- Spring 2020.
-The first and second authors participated as undergraduate scholars, the fourth author served as graduate student team leader, and the third author as faculty mentor.
-The third author was supported by the NSF Grant DMS-1855648.
+\subsubsection{Acknowledgements}

+We thank Vahan Mkrtchyan for his invaluable insight into this direction of research and for pointing out the relevant literature and context.
+We also thank Alexandr Kostochka for helpful suggestions and advice.

-\section{Definitions \& Notation}
+\section{Definitions \& notation}

 Throughout, we denote by $G=(V,E)$ a finite graph with vertex set $V$ and edge set $E$.
 A \textbf{matching} in $G$ is a set of edges such that no two are adjacent.
-In particular, we will consider the following specific types of matchings. \begin{itemize} \item A \textbf{maximum matching} is a matching $ M $ of maximum size, i.e., for all matchings $ M' $, $ |M'| \leq |M| $.
+In particular, we will consider the following specific types of matchings.

+\begin{itemize} \item A \textbf{maximum matching} is a matching $ M $ of maximum size, i.e., for all matchings $ M' $, $ |M'| \leq |M| $.
 We let $\boldsymbol{\nu(G)}$ denote the size of a maximum matching. \item A \textbf{perfect matching} is a matching $M$ such that for every vertex $v$ in $G$, there exists an $e\in M$ such that $v$ is incident to $e$. \item A \textbf{near perfect matching} is a matching $M$ such that for every vertex $v$ in $G$ except for one, there exists an $e\in M$ such that $v$ is incident to $e$. \end{itemize}